-The number of available customization choices in Nioh 2 is far more than those available in its previous title.
-Because there are so many different options available for the weapons, especially, it might be difficult to stay on top of whichever one to employ.
-Our Nioh 2 weapons tier list reviews all eleven of the different kinds of weapons that can be found in the game and rank them accordingly.
+There are so many different weapon options available in Nioh 2 that you might find it hard to choose the right one.
+Our Nioh 2 weapons tier list reviews all eleven of the different kinds of weapons found in the game and ranks them accordingly.

 All the weapons we have listed in the S-rank of Nioh 2 Weapons Tier List are the absolute best in the game.
 These weapons have an amazing learning curve, and you will get the hang of these armaments quite easily.
 Also, using these weapons will allow you to dominate foes, and all the weapon stances give you the freedom to approach various situations easily.